-AB: Talking about the future: I know you had a few projects that you were working on before the world paused because of the virus.
-I remember from our studio visit that you were preparing “Form Begets Function” for the Biennale of Sydney, which already opened in March, another commission for the Liverpool Biennale, and you also have Shanghai Biennial in China and Kathmandu Triennale in Nepal, lined up for the Fall and Winter of 2020.
-It’s an interesting position for an artist to start off with so many biennials: I’d be curious to know what you like and what you don’t like about this way of making and presenting work?
+AB: Talking about the future: I know you had a few projects that you were working on before the world went on pause because of the coronavirus.
+I remember from our studio visit that you were preparing "Form Begets Function" for the Biennale of Sydney, which already opened in March; another commission for the Liverpool Biennale, and you also have Shanghai Biennial in China and Kathmandu Triennale in Nepal, lined up for the Fall and Winter of 2020.
+It's an interesting position for an artist to start off with so many biennials: I'd be curious to know what you like and what you don't like about this way of making and presenting work?

 JF: I'm really lucky to have had these opportunities, especially as someone who didn't really follow the current art world dynamics of getting an MFA right after the BFA.
 I'm really grateful for that, but I was very close to burning out not that long ago.
 I was talking about this with a friend: the art world is very chauvinistic.
 Take Eva Hesse for instance: she is such an icon because she died for her art.
 But we shouldn't put more energy into romanticizing that.

 I think that this moment is for us all to think about sustainability, not just in terms of our careers, but also in terms of health and enjoyment.
 This lockdown might be a pivot: learning through this process to know how to spend time really slowly.